tjakk399/no-static-site-generator/README.md

 ## Setup

-Clone repository.
+Clone this repository.

 Install:

 - [Pandoc](https://pandoc.org/)
+- ImageMagick (optional)

 ## Usage

-The `src` directory contains your website almost exactly as it will be served by your server, including directory structure, assets and all.
+The `src` directory contains your static website almost exactly as it will be served by your server, including directory structure, assets and all.

-The only difference: Each article is written as a Pandoc file, not as HTML.
+The only difference: Each page is written as a Pandoc file, not as HTML.

 ### Header YAML